 Design Options

-There are many open source software options for 3D printing, however these almost always are categorized into simply only really working with FDM based printing methods.
-Powder based printing prints line by line, sequentially, in a horizontal fashion, where as FDM printers move in certain prescribed tool path patterns, extruding plastic.
-This mean that, due to the fundamental differences in nature between FDM and powder based printing, entirely new control and part processing software was created to best suit the software and control needs for this project.
+There are many open source software options for 3D printing, however these almost always are categorized as only being capable of working with FDM based printing methods.
+Powder based printing prints line by line, sequentially, in a horizontal fashion, whereas FDM printers move in certain prescribed tool path patterns, extruding plastic.
+This means that, due to the fundamental differences in nature between FDM and powder based printing, entirely new control and part processing software was created to best suit the software and control needs for this project.

 Although new software was written for this project, processing .STL parts still remains a complicated, and necessary process.
 Luckily, the G code that many FDM based printers, can be processed in such a way that is useful to powder printing.
 Essentially, all 3D part processing is done using an open-source FDM G code slicer, where the output G code is processed and rendered useful for this powder printing project.